simonprickett/visual-bloom-filter-for-pi/README.md

 Function `add_to_filter` adds the supplied `element` to the Bloom filter.
 It does this by running `element` through `NUM_HASH_FUNCTIONS` hash functions that come from Murmur3.
 The result of each hash is modded by the number of LEDs in the Unicorn hat to give a LED number representing that hash result.
 These results are stored in a list that is passed to `set_led_status` to change the status of the correponding LEDs.

-Function `exists_in_filter` runs value in `element` through the hash functions, checking if the LED associated with the hash from each is on or off.
+Function `exists_in_filter` runs the value in `element` through the hash functions, checking if the LED associated with the hash from each is on or off.
 It does this by using the `query_led_status` function.
 As soon as one is found to be off (unset in the Bloom filter) the function returns `False`.
 If all LEDs that `element` hashes to are on, the function returns `True`.

 Function `reset_filter` flashes all of the LEDs on and off twice, then turns them all off.
 As the state of each LED is used to represent a bit in the Bloom filter, this clears the filter.